Sue Crockford Gallery: History

 Sue Crockford's career in the visual arts began with her role as an Arts Advisory Officer in the Department of Education.
 When she and her husband, art historian Francis Pound, travelled to New York in 1982 they visited a number of dealer art galleries.
 On their return, Crockford resolved to open a dealer gallery in Auckland and early in 1985 she opened the Sue Crockford Gallery on Albert Street.
 The following the gallery moved to Achilles House in Commerce Street and in 1995 to the second floor of the Endeans Building, where it remained until the gallery closed in 2012.
 Sue Crockford died in 2023.

 Artists

 The Sue Crockford Gallery opened with a group of eight foundation artists: Gretchen Albrecht, Jacqueline Fraser, Robert Jesson, Richard Killeen, Maria Olsen, John Reynolds, James Ross and Denys Watkins.
-The gallery expanded this group over the years with artists including Billy Apple, Daniel Burren, Julian Dashper, Milan Mrkusich, Marie Shannon, Yuk King Tan, Kathy Temin and Gordon Walters.
+The gallery expanded this group over the years with artists including Billy Apple, Daniel Burren, Julian Dashper, Milan Mrkusich, Marie Shannon, Yuk King Tan, Kathy Temin, Gordon Walters, Ralph Hotere, Bill Culbert, Caroline Rothwell, Mladen Bizumic, Boyd Webb, Laurence Aberhart, Denise Kum, Ani O'Neill and Richard Maloy.